FelistaMuganda/Predicting-NBA-Players-Salaries---Regression/README.md

 # Motivation
-The motivation for the project was evaluate which variables describing the player’s physique and game efficiency are most influential in determining their salary.
+The motivation for the project was evaluate which variables describing the player’s physique and game efficiency drive their salary.
 Our presumption was that a strong positive correlation exists between points per game and salary.
 We also wanted to see whether the kind of points made i.e. whether 3-pointers or 2-pointers, would have a different effect on the player’s salary.

-Starting out with a linear regression, we expected a lot of the variables to be dropped, due to high correlation between the variables.
 We were also eager to see the relationship between variables that measure the efficiency of a player such as their years of experience, with salary.
 Does their salary increase at a decreasing rate with experience? i.e. is there a peak number of years of experience after which the increase in experience does not translate to an increase in salary?
 We also wanted to test the old basketball ‘myth’ that height is key in the game, and so were looking out to see if height got picked by the model as a significant regressor.
 It was not.

-# Introduction
+# Data
 We obtained NBA basketball data from https://www.basketball-reference.com/.
 This data was split up into several tables, and we chose three to model the player’s salary.
 They are as
 follows: